 Want to make something fancy out of the stuff in your fridge?
 This recipe contains most, if not all ingredients that are readily available from your fridge and pantry.
 I called it the Royal crown fried rice, sound luxurious enough right?
 Actually, it is just a thin omelet wrap around mixed fried rice presented in a brandy manner.

 The process is easy.
-First, just make sure you have some left over rice or at least chill some new cook rice.
+First, just make sure you have some leftover rice or at least chill some new cook rice.
 Then gather all the ingredients (ham, sausage, veggies…) and dice them into 1/2 inch cubes.
-Finally fry, season and present them in a presentable manner.
+Finally fry, season, and present them in a presentable manner.

 Due to the tedious of chopping and dicing, you should make a lot of these.
-Serve in multiple plates immediately or let chill in fridge and reheat the next day or two.
+Serve in multiple plates immediately or let chill in the fridge and reheat the next day or two.
 If you’re missing any listed ingredient, feel free to substitute or skip.
 Remember to vary your ingredients, as the more colorful your varieties are, the more appealing the final dish.

 Recipe for Royal Crown fried rice

 - 2 cups cooked rice left over rice

 - 1/2 cup pea

 - a few sprigs of cilantro

 - 1/2 cup diced calamari